MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-integrate-endpoints.md

 |AD FS|AD FS metadata endpoint provided for AD FS integration|TCP|443|Public VIP - /27|
 |     |     |     |     |     |

-> [!Note]
-> Outbound URLs are load balanced using Azure traffic manager to provide the best possible connectivity based on geographical location.
+Outbound URLs are load balanced using Azure traffic manager to provide the best possible connectivity based on geographical location.
 With load balanced URLs, Microsoft can update and change backend endpoints without impacting customers.
 Microsoft does not share the list of IP addresses for the load balanced URLs.
 You should use a device that supports filtering by URL rather than by IP.

+OUTBOUND DNS is required at all times, what varies is the source querying the external DNS and what sort of identity integration was chosen.
+If this is a connected scenario, during deployment the DVM which sits on the BMC network, needs that outbound access but after deployment the DNS service moves to an internal component that will send queries through a Public VIP.
+At that time, the outbound DNS access through BMC network can be removed but the Public VIP access to that DNS server must remain or else authentication will fail.

 ## Next steps